 Service: AIIAS values and nurtures joyful lives that bless others.
-Reaching beyond personal, family, and campus needs, AIIAS seeks to use the expertise of its disciplines to support the local community, nation, and world.
+Reaching beyond personal, family, and campus needs, AIIAS uses its faculty resources to support the Church and community.

-Faith: AIIAS values the beliefs and lifestyle of the Seventh-day Adventist Church.
-The Holy Scriptures are held in the highest regard as authoritative and inspirational.
-The writings of Ellen G. White are also highly respected as coming from a messenger of God.
-Faith in God and spiritual growth are nurtured through personal devotion, and in every class and campus activity.
+Faith: AIIAS values the beliefs and lifestyle of the Seventh-day Adventist Church, rooted in the Holy Scriptures, which are upheld in the highest regard as inspired and authoritative.
+Furthermore, as a messenger of God, Ellen G. White's life and writings are highly esteemed.
+Faith in God is nurtured through a life of devotion and witness, and is seen in every class and campus activity.